The Best Brunch in Richmond, Virginia

 If you remember 1980’s music then you might notice that the menu is themed after the band the B-52’s.
 There is also a rotating specials menu.
 This is easily a top pick for breakfast in the Richmond area.
 And because of the success of the Lakeside location, they have also now opened up a 2nd location closer to downtown in the Fan District.

-Pro Tip: If you have a late breakfast, head over to Final Gravity Brewing Co afterwards to try one of Richmond’s most loved breweries.
+Pro Tip: If you have a late breakfast, head over to Final Gravity Brewing Co afterwards to try one of the most loved breweries in Richmond.

 Moore Street Cafe